Leicester v Chelsea player ratings - West London Sport

 Tammy Abraham: 7

 Gutsy stuff from Abraham who lasted more than 80 minutes despite not being fully fit.
-Looked dominant in the air and showed good touch, although he could not get feet sorted in time for two good first-half chances in the space of 60 seconds.
+Looked dominant in the air and showed good touch, although he could not get his feet sorted in time for two good first-half chances in the space of a couple of minutes.

 Willian: 6